Women have been breaking down the barriers of traditional men’s sport for many years now and horse racing has already given us a number of ‘firsts’.

-Blackmore’s record from her five races with Minella Times features three wins and two-second place finishes.
-She’s not been outside of the top two in all five outings on this horse and that’s a seriously impressive return.
+Blackmore’s record from her five races with Minella Times featured three wins and two-second place finishes.
+She had not been outside of the top two in all five outings on this horse and that’s a seriously impressive return.

 Punters should certainly have taken the duo as genuine contenders ahead of the National and many who did their research will have enjoyed some significant profits.

 Prior to the 2021 victory, the closest a female jockey had ever gotten to that coveted trophy was in in the film National Velvet.